CodePipeWrangler/code_jitsu_gh/genomics/Linux_Data_Science_and_Programming_Tools.md

 	$ echo this text goes into a file > /tmp/afile.txt
 	$ cat !$

-Mkdir and cd to it
-mkdir foo && cd "$_"
-- $_is a special parameter that holds the last argument of the previous command.
-The quote around $_ make sure it works even if the folder name contains spaces.
-- Why use double quotes?
-	In some shells, such as zsh, the 		double quotes surrounding the $_ 	are not necessary even when the directory name contains spaces.
-They are required for this command to work in bash, however.

 Mkdir and cp files to it (one liner):
 - $ mkdir -p /foo/bar && cp myfile.txt $_